sendgrid/docs/source/API_Reference/Web_API_v3/teammates.md

 {% anchor h2 %}
 Retrieve a list of all teammates [GET]
 {% endanchor %}

+This endpoint allows you to retrieve a list of all current teammates.

 {% info %}
 Each account may have no more than 1,000 teammates.